rolling-scopes-school/aws/README.md

 1. We organize weekly online meetings.
 Our guest speakers are AWS architects and AWS developers.
 Everyone is invited!
 Recordings can be found on our youtube channel: https://www.youtube.com/@RollingScopesSchool/videos

-2. Organize offline meetups under the AWS User Groups brand Together with AWS experts our RS activists build local AWS User Groups in different cities: Tashkent (UZ), Yerevan(AM), Astana (KZ), Almata(KZ), Bishkek(KG), Gdansk(PL) etc and organize in-person meetups.
+2. We organize offline meetups under the AWS User Groups brand Together with AWS experts our RS activists build local AWS User Groups in different cities: Tashkent (UZ), Yerevan(AM), Astana (KZ), Almata(KZ), Bishkek(KG), Gdansk(PL) etc and organize in-person meetups.
 For example: